gregtillbrook/parcel-plugin-bundle-visualiser/README.md

 The next time you run your parcel build a bundle report will be saved to `<project root>/report.html`

-# Still TODO
+# Release Notes
- - Show details for assets on mouse hover
- - Config to choose the name and output folder of the report
- - Command line arg for parcel so it's possible to generate report only when required
+ - 0.2 Initial POC
+ - 0.8 Added onhover toolip showing stats (dont expect these reports to be viewed on touch devices - if thats incorrect then let me know).
+Also added gzip size estimate for bundles.

 # Credits
- - [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer/) - this plugin takes heavy inspiration from it and wouldnt exist without it
+ - [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer/) - This plugin takes heavy inspiration from it and wouldnt exist without it.
  - [Parcel](https://parceljs.org/) - A nice alternative bundler for when you dont need/want lots of configuration.

 [npm-image]: https://img.shields.io/npm/v/parcel-plugin-bundle-visualiser.svg
 [npm-url]: https://npmjs.org/package/parcel-plugin-bundle-visualiser